2018 Medication Therapy Management Program (MTM) Program

 Who qualifies for the MTM program?

-We will automatically enroll you in the HMSA Akamai Advantage Medication Therapy Management Program at no cost to you if all three (3) conditions apply:
+We’ll automatically enroll you in the HMSA Akamai Advantage Medication Therapy Management Program at no cost to you if these three conditions apply:

-- You take eight or more Medicare Part D covered maintenance drugs, and
+- You take eight or more Medicare Part D covered maintenance drugs

-Your participation is voluntary, and does not affect your coverage.
+Your participation is voluntary, and doesn’t affect your health plan benefits.
 This program is free of charge and is open only to those who are invited to participate.
-The MTM program is not considered a benefit for all members.
+The MTM program isn’t a benefit for all members.

-What services are included in the Medication Therapy Management Program (MTM Program)?
+What services are included in the Medication Therapy Management (MTM) Program?